-Why Aren’t Lower Renewable Costs Cutting European Energy Market Prices?
+Why Aren’t Falling Renewables Costs Cutting European Energy Market Prices?

 There are several factors to consider.
 First, renewables still account for a relatively small proportion of overall electricity generation across Europe.
 Second, recent LCOE reductions from the newest solar and wind projects may not outweigh the costs of clean energy from older plants subsidized through support mechanisms such as feed-in tariffs.

-A further explanation, familiar from the anti-renewable playbook, is that the variable output of wind and solar plants has to be balanced by the frequent, rapid ramping up and down of fossil-fuel generators, which adds to electricity costs and carbon emissions.
+A further explanation, familiar from the anti-renewables playbook, is that the variable output of wind and solar plants has to be balanced by the frequent, rapid ramping up and down of fossil-fuel generators, which adds to electricity costs and carbon emissions.

-But there’s another, more important factor to consider—the relatively weak power price formation role that renewables now play in European markets.
+But there’s another, more important factor to consider: the relatively weak power price formation role that renewables now play in European markets.

 “Whichever plant was required to meet the last megawatt of demand is the price-setting technology,” said Tom Edwards, senior modeler at Cornwall Insight, in an email.
-While low-cost renewables offset a certain portion of the grid’s needs, it’s still fossil fuel-fired plants setting the marginal costs,
+While low-cost renewables offset a certain portion of the grid’s needs, it’s still fossil-fuel-fired plants that are setting the marginal costs.

 As for falling spot prices, low-cost resources such as wind and solar power tend to have the greatest impact on those short-term markets, largely from changing weather patterns, Edwards said.
-This has led to a steady year-on-year increase in negative pricing on day-ahead markets, leading energy suppliers to hedge their exposure to price volatility—and hedging adds to cost.
+This has led to a steady year-on-year increase in negative pricing in day-ahead markets, leading energy suppliers to hedge their exposure to price volatility — and hedging adds to cost.

-Therefore, customers are less likely to see a wholesale price reflective of the real-time value of energy.
-But even if wholesale prices aren’t yet feeling the effect of low-cost renewables, surely that will all change over time?
+As such, customers are less likely to see a wholesale price reflective of the real-time value of energy.
+But even if wholesale prices aren’t yet feeling the effect of low-cost renewables, will that change over time?

 The costs of renewable-driven grid infrastructure needs